 In most cases, the larger the piece of land you want to clear, the more you have to pay for the permit.

 Therefore, permits increase the cost of land clearing.
 Consult your local government office before you start clearing the land.
-You can expect to pay from $200 for a land clearing permit.
+You can expect to pay $200 for a land clearing permit.

 How Can I Get A Reliable Contractor To Clear My Land